MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-The example convert a timestamp to its ticks property
+This example converts a timestamp to its ticks property:

 ```
 ticks('2018-01-01T08:00:00.000Z')